 You’re right I don’t own the internet, but the writing and photos are still mine.

-Are you saying that if dozens of other people got a Justin Bieber tattoo then you would too?
+Are you saying that if dozens of other people got a tattoo of Justin Bieber’s face then it’s cool for you too?
 Without question?
 If other people commit this hideous act then it is suddenly justified or acceptable?
 (Get it?
-Justified?)
+Justified?
+Aiyeee)